This section describes NIFA's eligibility requirements to qualify for one of our loan programs. You can trust NIFA to help you get a great home loan!

 At NIFA, we define a first-time homebuyer as someone who has not owned and lived in a home as their primary residence within the past 3 years (3-year rule).
 Even if you owned a home years ago, but have been renting for 3 or more years, you are still considered a first-time homebuyer.

 The 3-year rule does not apply when (1) You are a Qualified Veteran who has been discharged from the service under conditions other than dishonorable or (2) You purchase a home located in a target area.

 There are some situations when NIFA may grant an exception to the 3-year rule: (1) If you lost a home by divorce and received no sale proceeds, (2) If you lost a home by natural disaster, or (3) If you lost a home by a forced job relocation.
 If one of these situations apply, your Participating Lender will submit documentation to our office for review during the loan application process.

 All NIFA programs have maximum household income limits based on the location of the home and household size.
-NIFA will include all gross income sources (before taxes) for individuals 18 years or older who will live in the home as their primary residence.
+NIFA’s program eligibility includes the income of any adult member who will reside in the home and will be a Borrower, Co-Borrower or Non-Borrowing Spouse.
+Note: Income from other adult occupants is only included when the occupant will have an ownership interest in the home.
 This includes, but is not limited to, base pay, overtime, commissions, bonuses, tips, self-employed income, social security, disability, unemployment, child support, alimony, part-time income and interest income from assets in excess of $5,000.